 The decision to have a double mastectomy and reconstruction was a much more daunting task, both mentally and physically.
-In my next blog, I will go in to detail about how I decided on DIEP Flap reconstruction.
-It was during the process of making this huge and sometimes terrifying decision that I realized how fortunate I am.
-To live in a time when a simple DNA test can give me the choice to beat cancer to the punch.
+In my next blog, I will go into detail about how I decided on DIEP Flap reconstruction.
+During the process of making this huge and sometimes terrifying decision, I realized how fortunate I am.
+To live in a time when a simple DNA test can give me a choice to beat cancer to the punch.
 I got to take my time and find the best surgeons, a luxury many women facing a breast cancer diagnosis don’t have.
 I didn’t have to suffer through chemo or radiation.
-I know I am a lucky one and I will never take that for granted.
+I know I am a lucky one, and I will never take that for granted.
 I know there is no guarantee I would have gotten breast or ovarian cancer, but if I didn’t beat the 50/50 odds, I wasn’t taking a chance on being in that elusive 13%.
-I know I’ve done the best I can do to dramatically reduce my risk and that is a priceless gift to my children, my family, and myself.
+I know I’ve done the best I can do to reduce my risk dramatically, and that is a priceless gift to my children, my family, and myself.

 For more information about hereditary breast and ovarian cancer, visit the FORCE website.